LOST-STATS/lost-stats.github.io/Data_Manipulation/Regular_Expressions.md

 parent: Data Manipulation
 has_children: false
 nav_order: 1
-mathjax: true ## Switch to false if this page has no equations or other math rendering.
+mathjax: false ## Switch to false if this page has no equations or other math rendering.
 ---

-# Name of Page
+# Introduction

-INTRODUCTION SECTION

 Remember that you can use inline math, e.g. $$x + y$$.
 In general, you should render variables in math mode ($$X$$, $$Y$$, etc.)